perrymant/learning-notes/blog-01-hello-world-deconstructed.md

 ```
 I've taken the liberty to give the `Frog` the attribute of two `eyes`, and I've given the `Fly` the `iritateHuman()` (sic) behaviour.
 So you see how each class is contained in it's own file, and the class and filename are the same.
 This is useful because it keeps everything that is specific to the `Frog` in one place, and everything that is specific to the `Fly` in it's own place, which can help us out in the long run by making our overall program more navigatable and readable.
 This concept is refered to as `encapsulation`, allowing these related ideas to be put together into one unit.
 ![Modifiers](https://github.com/perrymant/learning-notes/blob/master/assets/blog-01-hello-world-deconstructed/encapsulate.jpg)
-This image shows multiple levels of encapsulation: the powered medicine is encapsulated in the pill, and the pills are encapsulated in the pill bottle.
+This image shows multiple levels of encapsulation: the powered medicine is encapsulated in the pill, and the pills are encapsulated in the pill bottle - the encapsulation helps keep the things that belong together together.

 ## Term 1: `public`